Senior Lecturer/Associate Professor at Department of History, The Hugo Valentin Centre

 Roland Kostić is a Senior Lecturer in Holocaust and Genocide Studies and an Associate Professor in Peace and Conflict Research at the Hugo Valentin Centre, Department of History, Uppsala University, Sweden.
 His research interests include transitional justice and reconciliation after mass violence and genocide, as well as knowledge production during mass violence and in peacebuilding interventions, and how formal and informal networks shape intervention knowledge.

-Keywords: peacebuilding knowledge production transitional justice reconciliation mass violence social memory
+Keywords: knowledge production holocaust and genocide studies transitional justice reconciliation mass violence social memory

 Enhancing Development and Security on the Ground?

 Exploring the Effects of Top-down and Bottom-up Post-conflict Justice and Reconciliation Processes

 Recent research in the field of transitional justice has increasingly called attention to debates about whether top-down or bottom-up post-conflict justice and reconciliation strategies are more advantageous to pursue in the wake of mass atrocity.
 While these processes are generally viewed as necessary to deal with past wrongdoings, it remains unclear how participation in top-down or bottom-up processes impacts upon perceptions of security and socio-economic cooperation in local settings.